modalitysystems/modalitysoftware-docs/twa/CustomUserAttributes.md

 ORDER BY 1, 4 DESC
 ```

-The results will show the spread of values for each attribute accross the whole userbase.
+The results will show the spread of values for each custom attribute accross the whole userbase.

 | Property | Value | UserCount | UserPercent |
 | --------- | ---- | ---- | -------- |